rmoorewrs/kr260_demo/README.md

 Case 1 requires DTS modification to activate UART1 on the A53.
 Case 3 has its own script and creates its own VIP project.

+### Case 1 - A53 and R5 cores together (default)
+In this case, GEM1 (Eternet) is assigned to the A53 cores and UART1 (serial) is assigned to the R5 core.
+You can access the A53 target shell via telnet.
+A `generic FDT device` is created in the DTS to allow shared memory between the cores.
+Search for `vxbFdtMap` in the VxWorks docs for more details.

-### Case 1 - A53 cores only
+### Case 2 - A53 cores only
 The A53 DTS file should have UART1 and GEM1 (Ethernet) in an "okay" state for the DTS file in the A53 VIP project.
 The R5 image won't be loaded, so its configuration doesn't matter here.

-### Case 2 - A53 and R5 cores together
-In this case, GEM1 is assigned to the A53 cores and UART1 is assigned to the R5 core.
-You can access the A53 target shell via telnet.
-A `generic FDT device` is created in the DTS to allow shared memory between the cores.

 ### Case 3 - R5 core only
 In this case, both UART1 and GEM1 are "okay" in R5's DTS file.
 The A53 image won't be loaded so its configuration doesn't matter.